benguerenler/match-terminal/README.md

     python server.py

+To start the requester client type:

+    python requester.py

-To start the client type:
+To start the responder client type:

-    python client.py
+    python responder.py

+## How does it work?

+There is a centralized server, **Match Server**, to which requesters and responders connect to.
+The **requesters** are clients in need of a service, who are willing to pay an amount of money in order to get help to carry the advertised task.
+**Responders** are customers who signed up in the **Match server** and are waiting to receive an offer where they might be able to help. **Responders** do not choose the offer they think they fit best, the **Match server** AI algorithm determines who is the best candidate and passes the offer on.

+## Use cases

+Read description of the assignments

 ## TODO

-- the client should be able to post new services
+- ~~the client should be able to post new services~~

 - the client should be able to check if he has a request